Maxjr2/nrs-nginx/README.md

 # nrs-nginx
-the nginx container for nodered-stack
+the nginx container for nodered-stack.